-Dr. Hawley is an Associate Professor in the Department of Biological Sciences at Virginia Tech.
+Dr. Hawley is a Professor in the Department of Biological Sciences at Virginia Tech.
 Hawley currently serves on the Editorial Board of the journal Functional Ecology.
 At Virginia Tech, Dr. Hawley has taught undergraduate courses in Wildlife Disease Ecology and Ornithology.
 At the Graduate level, she has taught courses in Scientific Outreach and Advanced Wildlife Disease Ecology.

 Recent Relevant Publications

 Moyersg, S.C., J.S.
 Adelmanp, I. Moore, D. Farine, and D.M.Hawley.
 Exploratory behavior is linked to stress physiology and social network centrality in free-living house finches (Haemorhous mexicanus).
 In Press: Hormones and Behavior.